 2.1 Printer Mechanical Stability

 A wobbly printer frame or loose parts are the #1 enemy of accuracy.
-If the printer vibrates during printing (P.EJ., from a plastic frame instead of aluminum), the print head shifts slightly with every movement.
+If the printer vibrates during printing (p.ej., from a plastic frame instead of aluminum), the print head shifts slightly with every movement.
 Con el tiempo, these tiny shifts add up to big errors—like XY plane deviations or uneven layers.

 - Ejemplo: A budget printer with a plastic frame might print a 100mm cube that’s only 99.5mm long—because the frame flexes when the print head moves.

 The nozzle’s size determines how much material is extruded at once.
-A smaller nozzle (P.EJ., 0.2milímetros) creates finer details and higher accuracy but prints slower.
-A larger nozzle (P.EJ., 0.8milímetros) speeds up printing but leaves thicker, less precise layers.
+A smaller nozzle (p.ej., 0.2milímetros) creates finer details and higher accuracy but prints slower.
+A larger nozzle (p.ej., 0.8milímetros) speeds up printing but leaves thicker, less precise layers.

-2.3 Contracción material
+2.3 Contracción de materiales

-2.4 Altura de la capa
+2.4 Altura de capa

-- Para la punta: Para piezas funcionales, use 0.15–0.2mm layer height.
+- Para propina: For functional parts, use 0.15–0.2mm layer height.
 For draft prints (testing shape only), 0.25–0.3mm is fine.

 2.5 Print Temperature

-- Pauta: PLA works best at 190–210°C; ABS at 230–250°C. Always check the material manufacturer’s recommendations first.
+- Guideline: PLA works best at 190–210°C; ABS at 230–250°C. Always check the material manufacturer’s recommendations first.

-Polvo, humedad, and temperature changes in your printing space affect accuracy.
+Dust, humedad, and temperature changes in your printing space affect accuracy.
 Humid air makes PLA absorb moisture—causing bubbles in the print and uneven extrusion.
 Dust can clog the nozzle, leading to inconsistent material flow.

 3. Paso a paso: How to Improve 3D Printing Accuracy

-Sigue este lineal, 5-step process to boost your accuracy—each step builds on the last to eliminate errors:
+Follow this linear, 5-step process to boost your accuracy—each step builds on the last to eliminate errors:

 - Calibrate Your Printer